 - Review and simulation.
 2.5 hours.
 Written exam followed by a practical simulation test that uses all of the previous skills.

 Some communities add extra pieces.
-For example, the official FEMA course touches on CPR-like skills, such as tilting a victim’s head to open an airway, but it does not qualify you for a CPR certification because they generally don’t think CPR is worthwhile in a mass-casualty event.
+For example, the official FEMA course touches on CPR-like skills, such as tilting a victim’s head to open an airway, but it does not qualify you for a CPR certification because they generally don’t think person-by-person CPR is worthwhile in a mass-casualty event.
 However, some communities add on a little extra to qualify you for CPR at the same time.

 Some preppers report that their local classes also included complimentary skills like land navigation, amateur (ham) radio, 911 call center operations, mass casualty management, and animal welfare.